 How Often Should an Acne-prone Person Wash Their Towel?

-Although No Studies Have Directly Investigated This, a Good Rule of Thumb Is to Wash Your Towel Once a Week in Hot Water and with Bleach
+A Good Rule of Thumb Is to Wash Your Towel Once a Week in Hot Water

 The Essential Information

-It's ok to reuse your towel: After you use your towel and hang it back up, the wet and warm environment can be a breeding ground for microbes (germs like bacteria, viruses, and mold).
+It's OK to Reuse Your Towel: After you use your towel and hang it back up, the wet and warm environment can be a breeding ground for microbes (germs like bacteria, viruses, and mold).
 Since acne is at least in part a bacterial disease, you may wonder whether using the same towel multiple times can contribute to acne.
 However, the available evidence suggests that when it comes to acne, it is generally safe to reuse your towels.
-In short, this is because it's the bacteria inside your skin that we have to be concerned about when it comes to acne--not bacteria on the skin surface.
+This is because it's the bacteria inside your skin that we have to be concerned about when it comes to acne--not bacteria on the skin surface.

 Also, the small amounts of oil or makeup that can build up on your towel is unlikely to lead to acne.

-The Bottom Line: Washing your towel once a week in hot water with bleach should be adequate.
+The Bottom Line: Washing your towel once a week in hot water should be adequate.

 Can Bacteria from Towels Make Acne Worse?